-Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
+Clearway Energy, Inc., together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
 The Company is indirectly owned by Global Infrastructure Partners, or GIP.
 GIP is an independent infrastructure fund manager that makes equity and debt investments in infrastructure assets and businesses.
 The Company is sponsored by GIP through GIP's portfolio company, CEG.